 The numbers speak volumes about how significant it feels walking through 1km/h when climbing 1500m over 4 hours!

 Make sure you leave early to give yourself enough time, take more than enough water and take snacks and lunch to keep your body fuelled.
-This is one of Queenstown’s best day hikes because of the views and its accessibility.
+The Ben Lomond Track is one of Queenstown’s best day hikes because of the views and its accessibility.

 5) Moonlight Track (from Queenstown)

 - Time Required: 4 -5 hours one way

 - Start / Finish Points – Bottom of Gondola following the Tiki Trail up to the top of Bob’s Peak then finishing at the bus stop in Arthur’s Point where it will take you back to Queenstown.